 For people who are addicted to opioids, enduring the effects of withdrawal can make it extremely difficult to quit.
 That’s why buprenorphine, widely marketed as Suboxone, has become such a popular treatment.
 By replicating the sensations of getting high on opioids, buprenorphine provides a temporary replacement that enables a person to stop taking the opioid.
 It’s essential, however, to take buprenorphine only under the guidance of a health professional.
 As this video shows, it’s easy for buprenorphine use to become its own kind of addiction.
 However, the treatment has a very high success rate.
-If you are suffering from opioid addiction , contact a treatment center in Atlanta, GA, for help.
+If you are suffering from opioid addiction , contact a treatment center in Marietta GA, for help.

-In the Atlanta, GA area, substance abuse is a major problem.
+In Marietta GA and the Greater Atlanta area, substance abuse is a major problem.
 Many people struggling with opioid addiction aren’t sure how to go about getting help.
 If this describes you, you should know that there is drug addiction help available to you, but you need to take the first step to contact a clinic that offers this type of treatment.

 Before your appointment at the clinic, you should become informed about the nature of opiate addiction treatment.
 One common treatment method is the use of a class of medications known as opioid partial agonists .
 These are opioid medications that latch onto the same receptors in the brain as do opioid drugs.
 However, opioid partial agonists do not produce a feeling of euphoria.
 Instead, they work by blocking the unpleasant effects of drug withdrawal.